 Strength Which special population(s) Strategies for Sustaining Accommodations plans - Once a student discloses a disability, Accessibility Directors determine eligibility for accommodations and services through Section 504.
-The process to determine eligibility is an interactive process which may include an interview, documentation provided by the student, and observation.
-Individuals with disabilities Limited English proficient Encourage students to self-identify so accommodations can be made as needed.
+The process to determine eligibility is interactive, including an interview, documentation provided by the student, and observation.
+Individuals with disabilities Limited English proficient Encourage students to self-identify so accommodation can be made as needed.

 Tutoring and success centers - higher education institutions have focused on creating and developing resources for student success which provides tutoring, quiet study areas, and available technology.
 All Institutions will provide all students access to tutoring and success centers not dependent on the modality of learning.

-Strength Which special population(s) Strategies for Sustaining Access to technology and technology available to students - Covid has encouraged institutions to have more technology including laptops and other devices available to students.
+Access to technology and technology available to students - Covid has encouraged institutions to have more technology including laptops and other devices available to students.
 All Laptop check out and/or laptop grants available to students.
 Provide one-to-one education on assistive technology tools for students who qualify.
 Educate staff and faculty on the types of assistive technology available for students who qualify.
-Collaborate with high school special education teams to ensure that similar assistive technology is available to make transitions smoother Utilize learning management systems to enhance learning All Learning management systems allow instructors to enhance classroom learning but giving students 24/7 access to content and other resources.
+Collaborate with high school special education teams to ensure that similar assistive technology is available to make transitions smoother Utilize learning management systems to enhance learning All Learning management systems allow instructors to enhance classroom learning but give students 24/7 access to content and other resources.
 Co-teaching to support students needing accommodation in CTE classes Individuals with disabilities Co-teaching allows for assignment modification for continued learning.
-Gap Which special population(s) Strategies for Improvement Self-identify - students must self-disclose their disability to receive accommodations.
-All Encourage students to self-identify so accommodations can be made as needed.
+Gap Which special population(s) Strategies for Improvement Self-identify - students must self-disclose their disability to receive accommodation.
+All Encourage students to self-identify so accommodation can be made as needed.
 Accessibility offices can do more outreach during prospective student visits, registration and orientation events, first-year experience courses, and collaborate with high schools to ensure students and their families have information about accessibility services and transition to college earlier.
 Size of institutions and human resources - lack of staff for one-on-one with students Individuals with disabilities Advocate for more staff to assist students.
 Students who qualify for accommodations do not often utilize them at the post-secondary level.
-Develop peer mentoring, academic coaching, or other programming to help students develop self-advocacy skills.
-Educate instructors and faculty on the value of accommodations and that workplace accommodations can be an option after college.
+All Develop peer mentoring, academic coaching, or other programming to help students develop self-advocacy skills.
+Educate instructors and faculty on the value of accommodation and that workplace accommodations can be an option after college.
 Educating instructors who come from industry on best educational practices All Identify professional development opportunities to assist instructors.
-Universal design for Learning is a framework to design instruction to be inclusive and accessible.
+Universal Design for Learning is a framework to design instruction to be inclusive and accessible.
+Hiring non-traditional instructors to model options for incoming students All Identify areas of need and recruitment.
+Accommodation is not allowed on credentials, etc. Individuals with disabilities Limited English proficient Advocate for accommodations on credentials.

-Strength Which special population(s) Strategies for Sustaining Hiring non-traditional instructors to model options for incoming students All Identify areas of need and recruit.
-Accommodations are not allowed on credentials, etc. Individuals with disabilities Limited English proficient Advocate for accommodations on credentials.
-Teachers either leaving the profession or moving into private education or remote education All Encourage teachers to remain in their current positions.
-Offer incentives to retain them.
+Teachers either leaving the profession or moving into All Encourage teachers to remain in their current positions. private education or remote education Offer incentives to retain them.

-Q10: What activities in the region prepare special populations for high-wage high-skill indemand occupations and lead to self-sufficiency?
+Q10: What activities in the region prepare special populations for high-wage high-skill in-demand occupations and lead to self-sufficiency?